Council Tax for empty homes and second homes

 Homes that are undergoing repair or structural alteration may be exempt for up to 12 months.

-If you’ve bought a property that has been empty for over a year, you may not have to pay the extra charge for the first 6 months if you can prove you’re renovating it.
+If you buy a property that has been empty for over a year, you may not have to pay the premium for the first 6 months.
+You will need to show evidence to the council that you are renovating it.

 Your local council may have more rules for different types of empty properties.
-Check with them if you're eligible for a discount or an exemption.
+Check with them if you are eligible for a discount or an exemption.

 Second homes

-Check with your local council to find out what rate you must pay.
+Check with your local council what rate you must pay.

 Inherited property

-A property which is part of a deceased person’s estate may be exempt from Council Tax if:
+A property which is part of a deceased person’s estate may be exempt from Council Tax if both the following apply:

 The length of the exemption depends on: